| ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Oklahoma's latest farm and ranch news Your Update from Ron Hays of RON for Tuesday September 11,

 sandwich that Roy Lee Lindsey and the Oklahoma Pork Council serve up by

+the thousands each year.
 Among the agricultural highlights of this year's State Fair- the Oklahoma Farm Bureau's Young Farmers and Ranchers Committee will be holding their annual Youth Livestock Judging Contest this coming Friday morning, starting early at 7:00 am.
 Showing of livestock gets underway on Saturday morning with the Prospect Steer Show in Barn 3 and the Market Barrow Show in Barn 7- both starting at nine am.
 That afternoon, the Chianina, Charolais, Braunvieh and Gelbvieh Beef Breeds will be showing in Barn 3- that begins at 1:00 pm.
 As far as the rest of the schedule, we will be highlighting it daily as the fair gets underway later this week- and we have a link below to the official State Fair Website and the Livestock Schedule for the 2007 Fair.
 Click here for the Livestock Schedule for the 2007 State Fair of Oklahoma. | |

-Mary Kay Says NO Mark Up Next Week Either for the Senate Ag Committee. ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ The Timeline
+| Mary Kay Says NO Mark Up Next Week Either for the Senate Ag Committee. ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~The Timeline

 for the Senate Ag Committee to mark up their version of the 2007 farm bill